 Q. Who can enroll in the program?

 A. Plus 18 is open to anyone who has a masterís degree and wants to teach college level courses.
 This program is especially tailored to professionals working in an educational setting (teachers, professors, staff).
-Earning 18 credits hours in a specific content area (English, Government, History, Speech, Math, or Economics) can provide the credentials needed to be elibible to teach dual credit classes at the high school level or college level courses for Lone Star College.
+Earning 18 credits hours in a specific content area (English, Government, History, Biology, Speech, Math, or Economics) can provide the credentials needed to be elibible to teach dual credit classes at the high school level or college level courses for Lone Star College.

 Q. What programs are available?